Zenkoku Jiren: Reunification

+Changing perspectives

 In January 1933, Zenkoku Jiren transferred control over its newspaper Jiyū Rengō Shinbun to an independent newspaper company, hoping to broaden its appeal to the wider anarchist movement.
 It came under the editorial control of a group around Aizawa Hisao, who sought to reorientate Zenkoku Jiren back towards anarcho-syndicalism, class conflict and short-term improvements to living and working conditions.
 A series of articles published in Jiyū Rengō Shinbun engaged in self-criticism regarding the organisation's rejection of syndicalism and its focus on maintaining ideological purity.
 The authors believed this to have caused the anarchist movement to stagnate and fail to connect with people's daily struggles.
 They called for a turn away from idealism, which they said had caused the organisation to focus excessively on "purely conceptual" issues such as anti-syndicalism, and to rebuild a grassroots movement.

 This editorial change gave Nihon Jikyō the impression that Zenkoku Jiren was refocusing on the labour movement and class conflict.
 Nevertheless, Aizawa was ultimately unable to completely excise pure anarchist influence from Zenkoku Jiren or its newspaper, which regularly published articles from a range of views, including those that opposed the proposed unification and any return to industrial action.
 One writer for the paper argued against the use of trade unions, as he believed they prioritised the interests of producers over the whole of society.
 He concluded that trade unions could not be used to establish anarchist communism, and would instead form the nucleus for a dictatorship of the proletariat.
-He conceded that trade union were "indispensable" to engaging in struggle and preparing workers for revolution, but he believed that they would have to be replaced with other forms of organisation in the event of a revolution.
+He conceded that trade unions were "indispensable" to engaging in struggle and preparing workers for revolution, but he believed that they would have to be replaced with other forms of organisation in the event of a revolution.
 Between these two positions, many writers for the paper remained sceptical of the revolutionary potential of anarcho-syndicalism and continued to uphold anarchist communism, but nevertheless advocated strongly in favour of a united front with anarcho-syndicalists.